This post may contain affiliate links.

 Learn how to make Thanksgiving puzzles out of popsicle sticks!
 These are easy popsicle stick puzzles for you to make for the kids.

-Whether you make these to add to your Thanksgiving homeschool preschool lessons or you create them to entertain the kids at your holiday dinner table, the kids are going to love assembling these craft stick puzzles over and over again.
+Whether you make these to add to your Thanksgiving activities or you create them to entertain the kids at your holiday dinner table, the kids are going to love assembling these craft stick puzzles over and over again.

-While these aren’t especially easy for kids to make themselves, they’ll love putting them together.
+While these aren’t especially easy for kids to make themselves, they’ll love putting them together once you’ve prepared them.

 What You’ll Need